Vincent-Maladiere/Vincent-Maladiere.github.io/_posts/2019-12-01-small-data-regression.md

   - residuals
 ---

-# Small Intro
+# Small Intro & Aknowledgment
 ---

-Hello reader, this article is the short version of a [Stanford course](http://web.stanford.edu/~rjohari/teaching/notes/).
+Hello reader, this article is a short version of the MS&E 226 [Stanford course](http://web.stanford.edu/~rjohari/teaching/notes/) of Ramesh Johari, who kindly let me use his materials, so all credits go to him.

-This is first article of the small data series.
+This is the first part of the small data series.
 I wrote it after an extensive reading of this course so that you don't have to.
 This series aims at mastering the skills that will help you for "small" data analysis and thus for any data analysis.

-Note that all the code was in R langage in the original papers and that I converted it into Python.
+Note that all the code was written in R langage in the original papers and that I converted it into Python.

 # 1 Linear Regression
 ---